aaronsegura/nctalk/README.md

 ## Nextcloud Talk Client Module
 ######

-This project is not endorsed or officially recognized in any way by the NextCloud project.
+This project is not endorsed or recognized in any way by the NextCloud project.

+This is a work-in-progress and is being updated with reckless abandon.
+You should not be using this project yet.

 https://nextcloud-talk.readthedocs.io/en/latest/